Resource Consent Holders Guide

 We have a number of staff who work with consent holders:

-When you apply for a consent you may meet with a consents officer to discuss your requirements and complete application forms.
-Once you submit an application, it will be managed by a consents officer, who will work with you throughout the consent application process.
+When you apply for a consent you may meet with a consents planner to discuss your requirements and complete application forms.
+Once you submit an application, it will be managed by a consents planner, who will work with you throughout the consent application process.

 Once you have been granted resource consent, you may be contacted by a member of our compliance team.
 They are responsible for checking consent conditions are met.
 Your consent will be assigned a specific compliance officer and you can contact them to discuss any issues.
 It’s best to discuss a problem early, before it escalates.